Zinx9/GitStart_Cyp/README.md

-This README provides instructions for setting up and running the Cypress test cases for the web application.
+This README provides instructions for setting up and running the Cypress test cases for the GitStart web application.

 Table of Contents